antonio-pgarcia/haldane/README.md

 </p>

 <p align="justify">
-Our work is mainly focused on *in silico* simulation of computational biology and ecology of bacterial conjugation using spatially explicit individual-based or agent based models models.
+Our work is mainly focused on <b>in silico</b> simulation of computational biology and ecology of bacterial conjugation using spatially explicit individual-based or agent based models models.
 </p>

 <font size="6" color="gray" face="verdana">News</font>